The Victoria Sexual Assault Centre is made up a group of dedicated, passionate, caring and profession individuals including:

 Board of Directors

 When I was in kindergarten, the other boys in my class played this game where they would chase the girls and try and kiss them.
 The girls didn’t like it, so I would chase the other boys to try to make them stop.
 So I’ve always felt that men have a responsibility to do what they can to fight gender-based violence.
 I spent 17 summers at Y Camp Thunderbird in Sooke, from age 10 to 27, as a camper, camp counsellor and eventually running the summer programs.
-Since 2008, I’ve been a grassroots community organizer working on campaigns to change our voting system, block oil tanker traffic expansion on the BC coast and push the University of Victoria to divest from fossil fuels.
-Currently, I run a training program that teaches folks around BC how to run grassroots campaigns for social change.
-I live in Fernwood with three of my best friends and a cat.
-I bike everywhere, and go kayaking and rock climbing most weeks.
+I’ve been a community organizer since 2008, working on campaigns in the climate justice movement, and for voting reform.
+Currently, I am the Co-Director at Organize BC, a training program that teaches folks around BC how to run grassroots campaigns for social change.
+I live in Fernwood, and sometimes go on really long sea kayak trips.

 Claudia Fabbri – Director